 Components of Antenatal Care (CAC)

-Abdominal Examination- The objective of abdominal examination to help the health care providers to know those conditions that may adversely affect the health of the pregnant mother or her child and then assist in the subsequent management (Chingle et al., 2017).
+Abdominal Examination- The objective of abdominal examination to help the health care providers to know those conditions such as …… that may adversely affect the health of the pregnant mother or her child and then assist in the subsequent management (Chingle et al., 2017).

 The limitation of these screening examinations is that they must be carried out regularly throughout pregnancy to be useful.
 The transitory nature of these measurements makes evaluation of effectiveness very difficult (Dimperio et al., 2012).
-Palpating is the main method of estimating foetal position and wellbeing but the method has never been proven useful (Harrison et al., 2009).
-One study from Aberdeen found that breech position had been detected 18% of cases before labour (Villar, et al., 2011).
+Palpating is the main method of estimating fetal position and wellbeing but the method has never been proven useful (Harrison et al., 2009).
+One study from Aberdeen found that 18% of breech position cases had been detected before labour (Villar, et al., 2011).
 In studies from Kasonga and the Gambia, mal-position was rarely identified correctly (Rooney et al., 2012).
-In Kenya a risk system which included identification of foetal position produced a sensitivity of 4% of specificity of 87% and a predictive value of 13%.
-Finally, the identification of malposition will never alter the position of the foetus.
+In Kenya a risk system which included identification of fetalposition produced a sensitivity of 4% of specificity of 87% and a predictive value of 13%.
+Finally, the identification of malposition will never alter the position of thefetal.
 The eventual outcome is dependent on the availability of efficient obstetric facilities with staff that can carry out caesarian sections (Uzoigwe et al, 2010).
-Measurement of foetal growth does not directly affect the mother, but if poor growth is identified it will inevitably result in stress and perhaps guilt for the mother, indirectly affecting her health.
-As a procedure, some have found it difficult to do well (Chiphangwi, 2011) and an inadequate measure of foetal growth (Magadi et al., 2000).
+Measurement of fetal growth does not directly affect the mother, but if poor growth is identified it will inevitably result in stress and perhaps guilt for the mother, indirectly affecting her health.
+As a procedure, some have found it difficult to do well (Chiphangwi, 2011) and an inadequate measure of fetal growth (Magadi et al., 2000).
 In contrast, others found it an excellent method.
 Figures are scarce, intra-uterine growth retardation was suspected or diagnosed in loss tt half the women who subsequently delivered a small for gestational age baby, a ratio of 1:2.5 of correct prediction to incorrect (Dimperio et al., 2012).
-The large number of false positives places a load on the system and increases both the tendency to unnecessary interventions and the stress on women (Tuladhar et al., 2011).
+The large number of false positives places a load on the system and increases the tendency for unnecessary interventions and the stress on women (Tuladhar et al., 2011).

 Quality of ANC

-A review of the available results of the Demographic Health Survey from 14 countries, which asked questions on the elements of ANC, showed that countries differ significantly in the content of ANC.
+A review of the available results of the Demographic Health Survey from 14 countriesof questions on elements of ANC, showed that countries differ significantly in the content of ANC.
 Among the countries with data on the content of care, the most common elements are measurement of weight and blood pressure, and the least common elements are blood and urine tests along with information on danger signs (Abou-Zahr, Carla and Wardlaw, 2003).

 Studies clearly indicated that countries with high maternal, perinatal and neonatal mortality have inadequate and poor quality health service, which can be associated with reduced utilization of health service.
 Reference on these studies show that the use of evidence-based guidelines leads to better process and outcomes of health, when appropriately implemented.
 Emphasis is therefore placed on the use of standards of care as a way of addressing barriers to quality care (WHO, 2006).
 Variation in ANC content received in less developed settings has been associated with the odds of skilled delivery, preterm births, perinatal mortality and birth-weight in grams suggesting that improving adherence to prenatal protocols may lead to important health implications (Chingle et al 2017).
 The WHO guidelines are specific as regards the timing and content of ANC visits according to gestational age (WHO, 2006).